Agniva2006/Gender-Classification-Deep-Learning-Model/README.md

 ## 📌 Extra: Test on Any Distorted Image:

 * Predicted label (1 or 0)(Male:1,Female:0)
-* try to minimize training and validation accuracy gap to prevent overfitting
+* Try to minimize training and validation accuracy gap to prevent overfitting
 ---